THERE IS A SERVICE IN ST MARY’S CHURCH on the 2nd and 4th Sundays of the month at 11.15am

 Children are very welcome at all our services; if they are too young or too distracted to join in our act of worship, we have toys and games for them to play with.

-We want our Church to be open to our community for private prayer.
-At present due to COVID the Church is open on Sundays from about 9.00am until early evening
+We want our church to be open to our community for private prayer.
+At present the church is normally open on Fridays, Saturdays and Sundays from about 10.00am until 4.00pm.

 For more details about our services, online prayer opportunities and youth facilities within the village please contact Pam Saunders, our Licensed Lay Minister, on 01364 73202.
 We also have access to a Pastoral Visiting Scheme and if a visit would benefit please contact email@example.com